 So how much is all of this going to cost?
 The cost to get your New Hampshire real estate license is approximately:

 Overall the cost to become a real estate agent in NH isn't that bad, especially when compared to many other professional licenses that can cost tens of thousands of dollars and take many years to get!

 In addition to the required expenses listed above, there are also some optional expenses you will likely want to pay after you get your license:

-There are some important deadlines when getting your real estate license in New Hampshire that you need to be aware of:
+There are some important deadlines when getting your real estate license in New Hampshire that you need to be aware of when getting your license:

 If you miss any of these deadlines the New Hampshire Real Estate Commission may require you to pay for the examination again, re-take the entire NH 40 hour pre-license course, and/or re-take the NH real estate exam.
 You definitely don’t want that to happen, so please be mindful of these deadlines!

-Yes.
-The 40 hour New Hampshire real estate course can be taken online.
+Yes!
+The 40 hour New Hampshire real estate course can be taken entirely online.
 All online NH classes must be taught as live-streaming webinars by a state approved instructor.

 How does the NH real estate class work?
 And what is the class schedule?
 It depends on the real estate school.

 At Freedom Trail Realty School, we offer flexible online classes for becoming a New Hampshire real estate agent.
 Our online NH real estate classes are available as live-streaming webinar classes offered as day classes, night classes, and weekend classes.
 You can take class with us at your own pace whenever you have time, without committing to a set schedule.
 The course is broken down into short 1-2 hour modules that you can take over 6 months, and our course software automatically tracks your progress through the state-mandated course curriculum.